WHU - Startseite | Logo

 The Sprint2Berlin has been the starting point for several start-ups of our students in the past.
 During this course you develop a real business idea (either given or new) and then finally pitch it to real investors at the end of the course.

-• B2B Pricing: Negotiation, Calculations, Strategy
+• B2B Pricing: Negotiation, Calculation, Strategy

 • B2C Price Management